I own a small construction company and employ four builders. I go though a lot of equipment, and I enjoy writing reviews. on them.

 Q) Is the engine loud?

-A) Standard as screw on, suggest buying with the PS3228-S the optional quick connect high pressure hose?
+A) Standard as screw on—suggest buying with the MSH3125 the optional quick connect high-pressure hose.

-Q) Does the PS3228-S come standard with the high pressure hose and optional spray nozzles?
+Q) Does the MSH3125 come standard with the high-pressure hose and optional spray nozzles?

 Q) What's the horsepower of this Honda engine?